Gaafar/deppie/README.md

 <!--
 TODO:
+- review other frameworks
-- example for advanced comopsition of deppies
+- example for advanced composition of deppies
 - design decision, no asynchrony
 - Good Practices
     index, app, routes